talmolab/stac-mjx/README.md

 # stac-mjx :rat:
-`stac-mjx` is an implementation of the [Stac](https://ieeexplore.ieee.org/document/7030016) algorithm for inverse kinematics on markerless motion capture data, using MuJoCo-compatible body models.
-It uses [MuJoCo XLA (MJX)](https://mujoco.readthedocs.io/en/stable/mjx.html) for GPU parallelization.
+`stac-mjx` is an implementation of the [STAC](https://ieeexplore.ieee.org/document/7030016) algorithm for inverse kinematics on markerless motion tracking data, using MuJoCo-compatible body models.
+It uses [MuJoCo XLA (MJX)](https://mujoco.readthedocs.io/en/stable/mjx.html) for GPU parallelization of the MuJoCo physics.

-This is part of the Virtual Neuroscience Lab (VNL) project.
+This is part of [MIMIC-MJX](https://mimic-mjx.talmolab.org/).

 ## Installation

-### Option 1: `uv`
+### Option 1: `uv` (fastest)

 #### Prerequisites